 Before Nebraska (Valor Christian HS)

-Lee earned first-team all-state honors for two years, helping Valor Christian to consecutive Class 5A state championship game appearances.
-The Eagles finished 10-4 in 2014, losing in the state title game to Cherry Creek High School.
+Lee was a two-time all-state pick, helping Valor Christian to consecutive Class 5A state championship game appearances.
+The Eagles finished 10-4 in 2014, losing the state title game to Cherry Creek High School.

-Lee starred for Coach Rod Sherman, while also playing for assistant Coach Brian Dawkins, a former All-Pro NFL safety.
-Lee had five interceptions and 10 pass breakups in 2014 and had 59 tackles, including three tackles for loss and a sack.
-Lee also rushed 36 times for 359 yards and three touchdowns and had 33 catches for 470 yards and four touchdowns.
-He totaled 1,120 all-purpose yards.
-Lee was an All-Colorado selection by the Denver Post and earned first-team 5A all-state honors from the Colorado High School Activities Association.
+Lee starred for Coach Rod Sherman, and assistant coach Brian Dawkins, a former NFL All-Pro safety.
+Lee had five interceptions and 10 pass breakups in 2014, and had 59 tackles, including three tackles for loss and a sack.
+Lee also rushed 36 times for 359 yards and three touchdowns, had 33 catches for 470 yards and four touchdowns, and totaled 1,120 all-purpose yards.
+Lee was an All-Colorado choice by the Denver Post and earned first-team 5A all-state honors from the Colorado High School Activities Association.

 Lee helped Valor Christian to the 2013 Class 5A state championship and a 13-1 record.
 He was a first-team all-state defensive back by the CHSAA.
 Lee had 45 tackles as a junior, while intercepting two passes and adding five breakups and three fumble recoveries.

-The son of Dana and Eric Lee Sr, Eric Jr. was born on Aug.
+The son of Dana and Eric Lee Sr., Eric Jr. was born on Aug.
 13, 1996.
+Lee Jr. earned his bachelor's degree from Nebraska as a management major in December of 2018 and is pursuing a master's degree in educational administration.
 The elder Lee earned his doctorate degree from Nebraska.
-Lee Jr. earned his bachelor's degree from Nebraska as a management major in December of 2018.
-He was named to the Brook Berringer and Tom Osborne Citizenship Teams in both 2016 and 2017 and has twice been a Nebraska Scholar-Athlete Honor Roll member.
-He has volunteered his time with the Nebraska Football Road Race, the Lincoln Marathon, Husker Heroes, School is Cool, the Souper Bowl of Caring and local school and hospital visits.
+Eric Jr. has volunteered his time with the Nebraska Football Road Race, the Lincoln Marathon, Husker Heroes, School is Cool, the Souper Bowl of Caring and local school and hospital visits.